Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-1/01-intro-to-R.md

 ## Import and export tabular data

-Tabular data are often stored a text files where the individual fields containing data points are separated by punctuation points.
+Tabular data are often stored as text files where the individual fields containing data points are separated by punctuation points.
 Three functions exist in base R to facilitate reading in tabular data stored as text files.

 - `read.table()` - general function for reading in tabular data with various delimiters
 - `read.csv()` - used to read in comma separated values files, where commas are the delimiter
 - `read.delim()` - used to read in files in which the delimiters are tabs

 Use `read.table()` to read in the *all_counts.txt*  that we used on day 1.
 Since `read.table()` is a general function for loading in tabular data, we need to specify the correct separator/delimiter value using the `sep` argument.
-Tab delimited data is specified using `\t` in the sep argument.
+Tab delimited data is specified using `\t` in the `sep` argument.
 ```r
 # using read.table
 counts <- read.table(file = "all_counts.txt",